 Help us learn where and when monarchs breed in each of the western states by collecting observations of milkweed and monarchs.
 Check out the website to explore data and add your own.

 Rearing monarchs is not a conservation strategy for the species.
 However, captive rearing a few (<10) monarchs for education can be a great opportunity to see their life cycles up-close (although watching them in the wild is even better!).
-If you are rearing monarchs for citizen science projects such as tagging, monitoring parasites, or OE levels, you should still keep the numbers of butterflies you raise low.
+If you are rearing monarchs for community science projects such as tagging, monitoring parasites, or OE levels, you should still keep the numbers of butterflies you raise low.
 Never buy, ship, or move monarchs long distances.
 To learn more about this issue, read the blog “Keep Monarchs Wild!” and Monarch Joint Venture’s hand out “Rearing Monarchs: Why or Why Not?”.